Our primary goal is to show the main KPIs and provide a comparative view of other KPIs or products using interactive visual elements.

 9. To add a linked cell, right-click the button, and then click Format Control.
 Jump to the Control tab.
 In the Cell link box, enter a cell reference that contains the current state of the button.
 Use the same linked cell (E6 on the calculation sheet) for Product 1 to Product 4.

 10. To assign a macro to the inserted picture (icon), execute the following steps: Right-click on the picture.
 Choose the Assign Macro command.
 Add a macro from the list.

 11. The Macro is very simple.
 I think it’s not necessary to further explanation.

 12. You can combine the conditional formatting tool with your KPI settings.

 13. To manage all conditional formatting rules in this worksheet, use the Conditional Formatting Rules Manager.

-Click on Scroll Bar button and insert it in the worksheet.
+Click on the Scroll Bar button and insert it in the worksheet.

-Go to ‘Control’ tab, and make the following changes to create scrolling list:
+Go to the ‘Control’ tab, and make the following changes to create scrolling list:

 - Current Value: 1